matiasfha/draft-articles/published/typescript-keyfeatures-to-power-up.md

 Generics are the typescript answer to be able to build well-defined and consistent APIs, that are also reusable.
 In any programming language you have ways to implement the DRY principle, typescript is not different.

-With Generics you can build dinamic and reusable pieces of code that somehow resemble a javascript function.
+With Generics you can build dynamic and reusable pieces of code that somehow resemble a JavaScript function.

 Maybe you already encounter the usage of Generics or maybe not, so let's see an example of generic in the wild.